Nonequilibrium Probes of Quantum Geometry in Gapless Systems: Introduction

 \subsection{Summary of results}

-In studying CFT Hamiltonians of the form \eqref{e11}, we obtain general results split into two categories: \emph{perturbative} and \emph{adiabatic}; see Fig.~\ref{fiReg}.
-These are universal in that they provide low-energy relations between measurable quantities and quantum geometry, which only depend on the central charge of the emergent effective description. \begin{itemize}
+In studying CFT Hamiltonians of the form \eqref{e11}, we obtain general results split into two categories: \i{perturbative} and \i{adiabatic}; see Fig.~\ref{fiReg}.
+These are universal in that they relate quantum geometry to measurable quantities at low energies, in a way that only depends on the central charge of the emergent effective theory.